 This behaviour is innate and is seen in many other species.
-In lions, for example, females take care of the young and do most of the hunting, restricting themselves to a fairly small geographical area (though they may migrate in pursuit of game) while males are semi-detached, wandering over a range of hundreds of square miles.
-They do sometimes assist with hunting but their principal role is of defenders of the ‘Home’ group — the females and cubs.
+In lions, for example, females take care of the young and do most of the hunting, restricting themselves to a fairly small geographical area (though they may migrate in pursuit of game) while males are semi-detached, wandering over a range of many square miles.

 Human settlement was a function of women’s desire for stability and security; a safe, permanent home.
 Within that home space, they established the rules of the Home group.
-This was certainly applicant at Catal Hoyuk, for example and explains why no masculine artefacts have been found at the site: the settlement itself was under the control of women, who prevented men from bringing weapons into it.
+This was certainly applicant at Catal Hoyuk, for example and explains why no masculine artefacts have been found at the site: the settlement itself was under the control of women.

 This model, of the ‘two-group’ society, is the evolved way for humans to live; yet in the West we have set out on an experiment to destroy this.

 This has come about because, since the beginning of the 20th century, women in the West have desired to colonise the ‘Away’ group.
 They have been conditioned to believe that bearing, raising and protecting children is a form of slavery.
 This derives directly from the ideas of Karl Marx and his fellow-travellers, who identified that the society they wished to destroy — which is all human society — was based on the nuclear family.
-This is actually a matriarchy based on the grandmother, not the husband.
-This latter model is a relatively recent development.
+These nuclei are linked together, in non-urban societies, by grandmothers to form clans.

 Moving outside the Home space meant that women had to interact directly with men and indeed, to compete with them.
 But women do not compete well; they are cooperative by nature.
 So operating in the Away group was difficult for them.
 It had been evolved by men, to suit men; and the only way that women could succeed in it was to become like men.